kenxu95/admin-ankommen/README.md

 Uses for authenticated requests: https://github.com/auth0/angular2-jwt

 ## TODO:
+- Fix the bug that causes the google maps to disappear (because of breaking changes to angular2 final release)
+- Fix the active route guard (because of breaking changes to angular2 final release)
 - Upgrade to HTTPS when logging-in/registering
 - Store JWT Token in cookie instead of localstorage
 - Handle invalid login's more gracefully